Battlefield: Bad Company 2

-Battlefield: Bad Company 2 is a first-person shooter video game developed by the Swedish firm DICE and published by Electronic Arts for Microsoft Windows, PlayStation 3, Xbox 360, iOS and Kindle Fire systems.
+Battlefield: Bad Company 2 is a 2010 first-person shooter game developed by DICE and published by Electronic Arts for Microsoft Windows, PlayStation 3, Xbox 360, iOS, Android and Kindle Fire systems.
 It is a direct sequel to Battlefield: Bad Company and is part of the Battlefield game series.
 It was released worldwide in March 2010.
 The iOS port was released on the App Store on December 16, 2010.
-A Kindle Fire version was released in June 2012.
+The Android and Kindle Fire versions were released in June 2012.

 The game is primarily a squad-level first-person shooter based in a contemporary modern warfare setting.
-Additionally, the game includes a single-player campaign, where the player re-assumes the role of Preston Marlowe, the protagonist of the original game.
+Additionally, the game includes a single-player campaign, where the player re-assumes the role of Preston Marlowe, the protagonist of the original game, and his squad as they attempt to stop a Russian super-weapon.
 The game's Frostbite 1.5 engine allows for destructible environments.
 Multiplayer maps, which allow for five different game modes, contain a wide selection of vehicles, aircraft and emplacements.

 The game was met with positive reception from critics, garnering a mean of 88 from aggregator Metacritic for the Xbox 360 and PS3 versions, and 87 for the PC version.
 It became a commercial success, selling more than twelve million units since its initial release.
 Seven VIP map packs, as well as a downloadable game mode, were added after launch; an expansion pack, Battlefield: Bad Company 2: Vietnam (centered on the Vietnam War), released on December 21, 2010.